taulantkoka/taulantkoka.github.io/_pages/projects-memory.md

 The draw rate reveals a striking non-monotonic pattern, most visible for $n = 8$ (16 cards).
 Draws are low at $M = 5$ (no passes in the optimal strategy, draws are only score ties), spike to over 50% at $M = 7$ (the strategy includes a pass at $k = 6$, creating sticky stalemates), then crash back to near zero at $M = 8$ (memory covers the entire board, and one player eventually sweeps everything).

 Why does $M = 8$ have so many fewer draws than $M = 7$ when both strategies include a pass?
 At $M = 8 = n$, knowledge $k$ can reach $8 = n$, at which point the current player knows every card and sweeps the board.
 This creates an escape hatch from stalemate: any game where $k$ reaches $n$ ends decisively.
-At $M = 7$, $k$ can never exceed 7, there is no escape hatch, and the stalemate at $k = 6$ is permanent.
+At $M = 7$, $k$ can never exceed 7, so there is no escape hatch, and the stalemate at $k = 6$ is permanent.

 For standard game sizes ($n \geq 16$) with human memory ($M \approx 7$), $M$ is far below $n$, passes never appear, and draws are rare.
-The elaborate game of parity-control from Zwick's analysis simply doesn't arise in practice, real games produce a winner most of the time.
+The elaborate game of parity-control from Zwick's analysis simply doesn't arise in practice; real games produce a winner most of the time.

 ## 9. Play Against the Bot

 Theory is nice, but the best way to feel the difference between strategies is to play.
 The game below lets you play Memory against a bot that uses either the bounded-memory optimal strategy or Zwick's perfect-recall strategy.
 You can adjust the bot's memory capacity and see which cards it remembers in real time.

 Try this experiment: play a few games against the bounded-memory bot ($M = 7$), then switch to Zwick.
 Watch the bot's memory panel.
 With the bounded strategy, the bot flips one unknown card and keeps its memories stable.
 With Zwick, it flips two unknowns and old memories get evicted.
-The Zwick bot *looks* smarter (it explores faster) but actually performs worse, it churns through its own memory.
+The Zwick bot *looks* smarter (it explores faster) but actually performs worse, as it churns through its own memory.

 You can also switch to "Bot vs Bot" mode to run simulations directly in your browser.